Samuel Eaton

-Samuel Eaton (1596?–1665) was an English independent divine.
+Samuel Eaton (1596?–1665) was an English Independent divine.
+He was a graduate from Magdalene College, Cambridge, and emigrated to the Thirteen British Colonies as a minister, following disagreements with Archbishop Laud.
+He was also a colleague of Puritan John Davenport, co-founder of New Haven Colony.

 Life

 Eaton was the third son of Richard Eaton, vicar of Great Budworth, Cheshire, and was born in the hamlet of Crowley in Great Budworth.
 He was educated at Magdalene College, Cambridge, where he graduated B.A.
 1624 and M.A.
 1628.

 Eaton took orders and was beneficed, but being unable to conform to the regulations of the church as interpreted by Archbishop Laud, he accompanied his eldest brother Theophilus Eaton to New England in 1637, and became the colleague of John Davenport at New Haven.
 A difference of opinion afterwards arose between him and Davenport.
-At the convention of 4 June 1639 (O. S.) Eaton took exception to the fifth article of the constitution, which limited the right of voting and of holding public office to church members only on the ground that 'the free planters ought not to surrender this power out of their hands.'
+At the convention of 4 June 1639 (O. S.) Eaton took exception to the fifth article of the constitution, which limited the right of voting and of holding public office to church members only on the ground that "the free planters ought not to surrender this power out of their hands".
 After his brother and Davenport had replied, he found so little support that he withdrew his dissent.
 The following year he set out for England with the design of gathering a company to settle Toboket, afterwards Branford, of which a grant had been made to him.
 On his way he preached for some time in Boston, but declined an invitation to settle there permanently.